Springfield will not need an alternate care site for COVID-19 patients, says health department

 Statistics released by the Missouri Department of Health and Senior Services Thursday show that while cases of COVID-19 in the area are still high, the number of cases has dropped by 24 percent in the last 7 days.

-Springfield-Greene County Health Director Katie Towns says that the reason the care site is not the falling case numbers or a smaller number of hospitalizations.
+Springfield-Greene County Health Director Katie Towns says that the reason is not the falling case numbers or a smaller number of hospitalizations.

 The alternate care site is no longer immediately needed because of area health care providers hiring additional staff and repurposing existing space for COVID-19 patients, according to Towns.